-If the Planning Commission considers a recommendation of approval of the request to the City Council to Rezone the site to either B-2 or B-3, the following conditions could apply:
+If the Planning Commission considers a recommendation of approval of the request to the City Council to Rezone the site to B-3, the following conditions could apply:

-- 1. Compliance with all Engineering, Traffic Engineering, Urban Forestry, and Fire Department comments noted in this staff report; and, - 2.
-Full compliance with all municipal codes and ordinances.
+- 1. Compliance with the stacking and screening requirements of Article 3, Section 64-3-13.B. of the UDC; and, - 2.
+Full compliance with all other municipal codes and ordinances.